3redronin/mu-server/HTTP2-CONCURRENCY.md

 tasks from later being promoted.
 Live-connection retirement signals a condition used by graceful shutdown; it is not discovered by polling.

+The accepted connection wraps socket input and output once, below every protocol implementation.
+Successful reads and writes publish monotonic connection activity and update byte statistics at that boundary.
+Protocol layers do not duplicate this bookkeeping; the wrappers account for transport activity but do not own protocol serialization.

 Each HTTP/2 connection has:

 * one blocking socket reader; and